IMPORTANT - For comprehensive information on dates, courses, travel and other important information,

 Description: Exploration of the roles that non-governmental organizations play in development activities in developing countries, with emphasis on non-governmental organizations that support education and community development.

-The Tanzania course explores the role of nongovernmental organizations (NGOs) in the development of poor countries, with Tanzania as a case study framework.
+The 2018 course explores the role of nongovernmental organizations (NGOs) in the development of Tanzania.
 The primary instruction will be meetings and interactions with officers and clients from a variety of NGOs in Tanzania, operating at the local and national levels.
 Students will ground their observations and interactions in country with assigned reading and discussion.
-A major aspect of the course is the experience of working with local NGO leaders and the school’s faculty and students to build a new dormitory for high school girls in the Nyegina Secondary School.
+A major aspect of the course is the experience of working with local NGO leaders and high school faculty and students to improve student learning outcomes and teacher curricular options at high schools in the Mara Region of Tanzania.
 Graduate students must complete additional readings and assignments, and meet more frequently in seminars, than students in the undergraduate version of the course.

 Dr. Thurmaier is not inclined to give incompletes for these projects!